anhr/commonNodeJS/SpriteText/SpriteText.md

 ```
 SpriteTextGui( group, options, { spriteFolder: 'Sprite Text Setting for group' } );
 ```
 You can add <b>SpriteTextGui</b> for changing options of each sprite test separately.
-For example edit the "Group" </b>SpriteText</b> for it.
+For example edit the "group" </b>SpriteText</b> for it.
 ```
 const optionsIndividual = {